ExpressionEngine/ExpressionEngine-User-Guide/docs/development/services/permission.md

 ## Available Permissions

-The following are permission names available for check using Permission Service methods.
+The following are permission names available for validating a user's permissions using the Permission Service methods.
 - `can_view_online_system`
 - `can_view_offline_system`
 - `can_view_profiles`